tliron/turandot/README.md

 This is so different from "legacy" LCM that it's probably best not to use that term in this scenario.
 Kubernetes introduces a new, cloud-native orchestration paradigm.

+### Is Turandot a replacement for full-blown NFV orchestrators like [ONAP](https://www.onap.org/)?

+Absolutely not.
+Turandot's scope is purposely limited and focused only on managing Kubernetes workloads.
+The point is not to replace full-blown orchestrators but rather to make their job much easier by allowing them delegate the actual work of orchestrating Kubernetes workloads to Kubernetes itself, thus completing the cloud-native paradigm.
+All the orchestrator would need to do is tell Turandot to deploy a workload packaged as a CSAR file, and to provide it with inputs and to process its outputs.
+The orchestrator would not have to concern itself with the complex internal composition of these workloads.

 ### Why doesn't Turandot include a workflow engine?